|■_ In Berkeley, CA, Kurani designed an educational space that gives men an alternative to prison.|

 Reset is a campus for men ages 18-24 who were sentenced to prison.
-But instead of going through the prison system, Reset allows them to work toward their GED, pursue internships, receive job-skills training, talk with a therapist, and get social and emotional support with their peer group.
+But instead of going through the prison system, Reset allows them to work toward their high school diploma, pursue internships, receive job-skills training, talk with a therapist, and get social and emotional support with their peer group.
 It’s the complete opposite experience of being locked up.

 “Architecture is a tool—one that can be used for good or evil,” Kurani’s founder and chief designer, Danish Kurani, told Architect Magazine.
 “We need to make the conscious decision about whether we are using this tool for good or ill.”

 Through its design, layout, tools, and technology, the Reset campus tells young men, “You still deserve a chance at a better life.”